Tapestry (NYSE:TPR) Releases Q4 2021 Earnings Guidance

 Tapestry (NYSE:TPR) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $1.50 billion-$1.50 billion, compared to the consensus revenue estimate of $1.47 billion.

-In other Tapestry news, Director Ivan Menezes sold 5,438 shares of the business’s stock in a transaction that occurred on Tuesday, March 9th.
-The shares were sold at an average price of $43.04, for a total transaction of $234,051.52.
-Following the completion of the transaction, the director now directly owns 37,079 shares in the company, valued at $1,595,880.16.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-1.40% of the stock is owned by insiders.
+In other Tapestry news, insider Sarah Dunn sold 14,759 shares of Tapestry stock in a transaction that occurred on Monday, May 17th.
+The stock was sold at an average price of $47.00, for a total value of $693,673.00.
+Following the transaction, the insider now directly owns 123,181 shares of the company’s stock, valued at approximately $5,789,507.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Ivan Menezes sold 5,438 shares of the business’s stock in a transaction that occurred on Tuesday, March 9th.
+The shares were sold at an average price of $43.04, for a total value of $234,051.52.
+Following the completion of the sale, the director now owns 37,079 shares of the company’s stock, valued at approximately $1,595,880.16.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 20,361 shares of company stock valued at $934,526.
+Company insiders own 1.40% of the company’s stock.

 About Tapestry